python-control/python-control/doc/nlsys.rst

 values `y0` and uses `x0` and `u0` as an initial guess to find the equilibrium point.
-If no equilibrium point can be found, the function returns the operating point that minimizes the state update (state derivative for continuous time systems, state difference for discrete time systems).
+If no equilibrium point can be found, the function returns the operating point that minimizes the state update (state derivative for continuous-time systems, state difference for discrete time systems).

 More complex operating points can be found by specifying which states,